kiarafrobles/www.retroreport.org/_backstory/navy-vets-fighting-to-get-benefits-for-agent-orange-exposure.md

 title: "Navy vets fighting to get benefits for Agent Orange exposure"
 published: true
 date: 2015-09-14T15:54:00.000Z
 lead_copy: "90,000 Navy vets who may have been exposed to Agent Orange are fighting to get benefits.
-Here\'s the backstory.
-Watch for some background. "
+Here's the backstory.
+Watch for some background."
 backstory_type: backstory
 video: agent-orange-last-chapter-of-the-vietnam-war
 type: backstories